lealp22/Alchemy-Road-to-Web3/week2/README.md

 ### Getting Started

-You can try a demo on Repli:
+You can try a demo on Replit:

 [https://buymeacoffee-solidity-defi-tipping-app.jesman22.repl.co/](https://buymeacoffee-solidity-defi-tipping-app.jesman22.repl.co/)

-To run this website on your computer (local):
+Or run this website on your computer (local):

 Go to directory `./packages/website`